Quinine total synthesis: Stork and co-workers (2001)

-The lactone is ring-opened with diethylamine to amide 2 and its hydroxyl group is protected as a tert-butyldimethyl silyl ether (TBS) in 3.
-The C5 and C6 atoms are added as tert-butyldiphenylsilyl (TBDPS) protected iodoethanol in a nucleophilic substitution of acidic C4 with lithium diisopropylamide (LDA) at −78 °C to 4 with correct stereochemistry.
-Removal of the silyl protecting group with p-toluenesulfonic acid to alcohol 4b and ring-closure by azeotropic distillation returns the compound to lactone 5 (direct alkylation of 1 met with undisclosed problems).

-The lactone is then reduced to the lactol 5b with diisobutylaluminum hydride and its liberated aldehyde reacts in a Wittig reaction with methoxymethylenetriphenylphosphine (delivering the C8 atom) to form enol ether 6.
-The hydroxyl group is replaced in a Mitsunobu reaction by an azide group with diphenylphosphoryl azide in 7 and acid hydrolysis yields the azido aldehyde 8.
+The lactone ring is opened using diethylamine to form amide 2, and the resulting hydroxyl group is protected as a tert-butyldimethyl silyl ether (TBS) in this step as well.
+The C5 and C6 atoms are added as tert-butyldiphenylsilyl (TBDPS) protected iodoethanol in a nucleophilic substitution of acidic C4 with lithium diisopropylamide (LDA) at −78°C to give compound 3 with correct stereochemistry.
+The selective removal of the TBS-protecting group in 3 allows for the lactone to re-cyclize, producing 4.
+This lactone is reduced using DIBAL to form the corresponding lactol, the ring of which can open up on its own to the hydroxy-aldehyde; the aldehyde component is then reacted in a Wittig reaction to give intermediate 5.
+The primary hydroxyl group is then converted to an azido group to produce azide 6, which is then subjected to an aqueous acid hydrolysis to form azido-aldehyde 7.